calmjs/calmjs/README.rst

 documentation for the specific integration package with regards to this specific registry type.

+One final note: due to the limitations of the Python entry point system, file name extensions are assumed to be all lower-case.

 Integration with |npm| through ``calmjs npm``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~